anasM0hammad/dMed_frontend/README.md

 # DMed
-## EHR on Web3 using Ethereum Blockchain
+## Web3 based EHR using Ethereum Blockchain & IPFS

 ## Overview
-This project enables storing Electronic Health Records (EHR) on the Ethereum blockchain using the ERC-721 protocol for NFTs.
-Prescriptions created by doctors are stored as NFTs on IPFS.
+This project enables storing Electronic Health Records (EHR) on the Ethereum blockchain using the `ERC-721` protocol for `NFTs`.
+Prescriptions created by doctors are stored as NFTs on `IPFS`.
 The `tokenURI` generated is stored on-chain and mapped to a unique `tokenId`.
 The project also features Web3-powered signup and login functionality, allowing users to authenticate using wallets like MetaMask or Phantom.

 ## Features
-- **Decentralized EHR Storage:** Prescriptions stored securely as NFTs on IPFS.
+- **Decentralized EHR Storage:** Prescriptions stored securely as `NFTs` on `IPFS`.
 - **Web3 Authentication:** Signup and login using wallet addresses and cryptographic nonce verification.
 - **Role-based System:** Separate user roles for doctors and patients.
 - **Fee Payment:** Seamless fee payment mechanism for doctors using blockchain transactions.